GluuFederation/docs-oxd-prod/3.1.4/sources/upgrade/index.md

 ## Overview

-If you are upgrading `oxd-server` to the latest version, we have included auto-migration functionality to easily transfer your data files. `oxd-server` now uses configurable data storage (`h2`, `redis`, etc.) instead of JSON files.
+If you are upgrading oxd to the latest version, we have included auto-migration functionality to easily transfer your data files.

-Configure upgraded `oxd-server` to use storage with data filled by previous installation (e.g. `h2`, `redis`).
-If it's old `oxd-server` which used json files as storage, please point `migration_source_folder_path` configuration property to location where these files are located.
-Then start `oxd-server` as usual.
+oxd now uses configurable data storage (`h2`, `redis`, etc.) instead of JSON files.
+Configure an upgraded instance of oxd to use storage with data filled by previous installation (e.g. `h2`, `redis`).

+If it's an old instance of oxd which used json files as storage, please point `migration_source_folder_path` configuration property to the location where these files are located.
+Then start the `oxd-server` as usual.

 ## Legacy Compatibility
 Before moving forward with an upgrade to oxd 3.1.4, review the following legacy compatibility notes: